How to Install a Glass Shower Surround

 Attach the First Panel

-Our panel kit uses a two-piece system.
+Our Delta Shower Enclosure kit uses a two-piece system; it has a Corner Shower Glass Panel, and the Frameless Sliding Shower Door.
 Each panel has a wall jamb, and a glass panel with a gasketed metal flange that slides over the wall jamb.
+These panels pair with the Delta Corner Shower Base we chose.

 Using a level, mark a plumb line for the jamb and attach it with screws.
 To drill through tile, you’ll need a special drill bit made for glass and tile.
 Be sure you’re hitting a stud.
 Slip the glass wall panel onto the wall jamb.